 With the new year in full swing so is my desire to organize and simplify.
 All month I’ve cleaned, collected, and sorted piles of things to donate.
 I finally packed it all in my car and drove to Goodwill, ready to feel the sweet relief of purging.
 But when I arrived, it seemed that every person in the city of Los Angeles had the same new year’s desire as me.

 Boxes and trash bags and all matter of donated clutter was piled so high it was overflowing from the massive warehouse.
-The chances of my things having a second life here seemed slim.
+The chances of my things having a second life here was slim to non-existent.
 So I turned around and came up with a few different alternatives to Goodwill.

 Alternative to Goodwill # 1 // Repurpose

 Repurpose always sounds like sewing will be involved, and while I wish I had that skill set, I’m really not that crafty, or patient.
 So by repurpose I really just mean being creative.
 A suitcase with a broken zipper is still a perfect place to store Christmas decorations.
-An unwanted mug becomes a mini vase.
 An old purse stashes scarfs.
+An unwanted glass jar becomes a makeshift vase, like above.
+Using what you own and fixing what you have is always the most sustainable and green option.

 And, if unlike me you can sew, there are are countless ways to repurpose old clothes.
 A few favorites: men’s dress shirt into apron, t-shirts into produce bags, and children’s clothes into cute creatures.